 - Hojiblanca olives are distinguished by their fresh aromas and the predominance of grassy and fruity flavours.
 It leaves a pleasant almond-like aftertaste with a hint of bitterness.
 The name “hojiblanca” translates as “white leaf” and this comes from the leaves’ silvery colour that produces a unique sheen in the sunlight.
 Hojiblancas are usually eaten as black olives.

 - Manchego is a cheese made in the La Mancha region of Spain from the milk of sheep of the Manchega breed.
 It is aged between 60 days and 2 years.
-It has a well developed flavour, but not too strong.
-Manchego has a firm and compact consistency and a buttery texture, and often contains small, unevenly distributed air pockets.
+It has a well-developed flavour, but not too strong.
+Manchego has a firm and compact consistency and buttery texture and often contains small, unevenly distributed air pockets.